At startup, Mercedes-Benz vehicles may display an error message stating that Active Headlamps Inoperative.

 This problem is not related to auto on light feature which is often caused by a defective rain/light sensor mounted near the top of the windshield.

 Check fuses for the active headlight system.
-The fuses for the active headlight system will most likely be in the fuse box located in the trunk/rear or side of the dashboard.
+The fuses for the active headlight system will most likely be in the fuse box located in the trunk or side of the dashboard depending on the model.

 If the motor has failed it can be difficult to replace.
 It will require that the headlight assembly is removed.
 Next, you will need to open the headlight to access the motor.